unik-name/docs.unikname.network/docs/key-concept/unik-type.md

 ![network](./images/unik-network-icon-dark.png)

-UNIK ID of type `Network` is intended for global identifiers playing a role one the network but without authentication capabilities.
+UNIKNAME of type `Network` is intended for global identifiers playing a role one the network but without authentication capabilities.

 **Use cases**
 - Identify Network Service Providers